Post-Purchase Experience··10 min read

 Support Experience Is Brand Experience

-A customer who bought a $400 power tool and had to wait 45 minutes on hold to get an error code explained will tell that story.
-A customer who scanned a QR code, immediately landed on a guided troubleshooting flow that resolved their issue in 3 minutes, and then got a prompt to order a replacement part with next-day delivery — that customer has a different story to tell.
+A customer who bought a $400 power tool and waited 45 minutes on hold will tell that story.
+A customer who scanned a QR code, landed on a guided troubleshooting flow that resolved their issue in three minutes, then received a prompt to order a replacement part with next-day delivery — that customer has a different story.
+The recall space makes this distinction most visible: manufacturers with connected product identity manage recalls through direct outreach to registered owners, while those without infrastructure rely on press releases and hope.
+The support infrastructure you build determines what kind of company you are when things go wrong.

 What to Build Toward